 As you can see above, it’s important to define a default value in the event the popup may be displayed to a visitor and the data defined in your custom variable is not available.
 Otherwise, it may appear that some text or content is missing from your popup.

-Using Dynamic Text Replacement will customize your messages for specific visitors.
+Using Smart tags will customize your messages for specific visitors.
 By providing a default value you can make sure your popups continue to be effective for all visitors.

 6. Dynamic Country Replacement (DCR)